MP Estate Planning UK

 There are several key exemptions available that can reduce the inheritance tax liability:

-• Agricultural Property Relief (APR): Applies to agricultural property.
+• Agricultural Property Relief (APR): Applies to the agricultural value of qualifying farmland and buildings.
+Also subject to changes from April 2026.

-Understanding these exemptions and reliefs is crucial for effective estate tax for family business planning.
-By leveraging these exemptions, families can minimize their tax liability and ensure that more of their wealth is passed on to future generations.
+Understanding these exemptions and reliefs is crucial for effective inheritance tax planning for family businesses.
+By leveraging them properly — and planning well in advance — families can significantly reduce their IHT liability and ensure more of their wealth passes to the next generation.

 The Impact of Inheritance Tax on Family Businesses

 Family businesses must navigate the complexities of inheritance tax to ensure their legacy endures for future generations.
-“Inheritance tax can be a significant burden on family businesses, potentially forcing the sale of assets or even the business itself to pay the tax bill,” as noted by industry experts.
+Without planning, IHT at 40% on the value of business assets above the nil rate band can force the sale of those very assets — or even the entire business — just to pay the tax bill.
+This is not a theoretical risk; it happens to real families every year in the UK.

 An elegant family business, its legacy threatened by the looming shadow of inheritance tax.
 In the foreground, a weathered ledger and an heirloom pocket watch, symbols of the company's storied past.
 The middle ground reveals a contemplative patriarch, his brow furrowed as he ponders the future.
 Surrounding them, the warm glow of a fireplace casts a somber, introspective light, underscoring the weight of the decision at hand.
 In the background, the imposing silhouette of a government building, a reminder of the impending financial burden.
 This image captures the delicate balance between cherished tradition and the harsh realities of modern taxation, a testament to the challenges facing family-owned enterprises.